 Our goal is to push the boundaries of automated kernel verification to make it practical for system developers.
 We focus on embedded kernels, which are characterized by mostly static memory allocation, and by the fact that they typically exist in many variants (depending on the hardware and application), making the automation of the analysis very important.
 Our contributions are the following:

-\begin{itemize} \item We provide a method (Section~\ref{sec:fully-autom-whole}) for \emph{fully automated} verification of \emph{absence of privilege escalation} (APE) and \emph{absence of runtime errors} (ARTE) of small OS kernels, \emph{in-context} (i.e. for a given application layout).
+\begin{itemize} \item We provide a method (Section~\ref{sec:fully-autom-whole}) for \emph{fully automated} verification of \emph{absence of privilege escalation} (APE) and \emph{absence of runtime errors} (ARTE) of small OS kernels, \emph{in-context} (i.e.\ for a given application layout).
 We eliminate the need for any manual annotation: first by developing a binary-level \emph{abstract interpreter}\cite{cousot1977abstract} analyzing the whole \emph{system loop} (kernel code + a sound abstraction of user code) to automatically \emph{infer} the kernel invariants (rather than merely checking them); second by \emph{proving} (Theorem~\ref{th:invariant-implies-noescalation}) that APE is an \emph{implicit} property, i.e.\ which does not require to write a specification (like ARTE~\cite{blanchet2003static});

-\item We propose an extension of the method (Section~\ref{sec:param-analys}) for \emph{parameterized} kernel verification (i.e. verification of the kernel independently from the applications).
+\item We propose an extension of the method (Section~\ref{sec:param-analys}) for \emph{parameterized} kernel verification (i.e.\ verification of the kernel independently from the applications).
 Prior works \cite{dam2013machine,nelson2019scaling,nordholz2020design} model memory using a \emph{flat model} (the memory is a big array of bytes, and addresses are represented numerically) which prevents parameterized verification and limits scalability and precision \cite{reps2010there} of the verification.
 We propose a type-based representation of memory (Section~\ref{sec:type-abstract-domain}) that solves these issues.
+We finally handle differently the boot code (whose goal is to establish the system invariant) and the kernel runtime (whose goal is to preserve the system invariant), yielding further precision enhancement (Section~\ref{sec:diff-boot-runt}).
 If our method requires a tiny number of manual annotations, these also replace the \emph{precondition} on the application that would be otherwise needed;